-These Cranberry Orange Gluten Free Scones taste so authentic, they disappear as soon as I make them.
+These Cranberry Orange Scones (Paleo, gluten-free, dairy-free, grain-free) taste so authentic, they disappear as soon as I make them.

 Bonus: the house smells great as they are baking.

 When starting a gluten-free diet, it did not enter my most vivid imagination that I would ever eat a scone again.